Handicrafts and the formation of North American fair trade

 In this context, dedicated fair trade organizations have a new role to play.
 Fair trade is seen as a way to lift artisans out of poverty while celebrating their traditional handmade items.
 At the same time, the partnerships based on fair trade provide workers with the resources to turn their work into viable businesses.

 By advocating for direct relationships with small-scale producers and shorter supply chains, dedicated fair traders provide an alternative to the hidden abuses that so often take place in a globalized world.
-This dedicated fair trade model also provides an alternative to large scale, industrialized agriculture and the hazards that result.
+This dedicated fair model also provides an alternative to large scale, industrialized agriculture and the hazards that result.

 The innovative formation and subsequent growth of the handicrafts movement served as the foundation for the holistic approach taken by dedicated fair traders today.
 The Fair Trade Federation has approximately 250 members in the United States and Canada, while the World Fair Trade Organization has approximately 400 members worldwide—each demonstrating a full commitment to the fair trade model.